kasturimitra/countriesOfTheWorld/README.md

 GDP alone doesn't provide a lot of insight on a country, or even a region.
 But it's a good place to start.
 GDP would probably also be used in the upcoming sections because most factors are inter dependent.

 To better our understanding, we will take up area next.

+## Area

+Let's see if GDP is affected by the area of a country.

+<iframe src="https://public.tableau.com/views/WD6GDPAreaCorrelation/GDPAreaCorr?:embed=y&:display_count=yes&publish=yes:showVizHome=no&:embed=true" width="800" height="500"></iframe> [//]: # (GDP Area Correlation)

+The x-axis has been made logarithmic to better scatter the points on our plot.

+There seems to be no direct correlation between the two.

+How about the population and area?

+<iframe src="https://public.tableau.com/views/WD7GDPPopulationCorrelation/PopulationAreaCorr?:embed=y&:display_count=yes&publish=yes:showVizHome=no&:embed=true" width="800" height="500"></iframe> [//]: # (GDP Population Correlation)

+Even though there does seem to be a correlation between the population, this doesn't tell us much.
+Note that both the axes have been made logarithmic to better graph our plot.
+The relation is a power relation.

+Perhaps, we would find something interesting looking at the population.